Contractor Services Providers

 3. Specialty subcontractors without general contractor classification — Firms performing only one trade discipline (e.g., commercial glazing or waterproofing) frequently fall outside the SIC/NAICS codes used to populate general contractor directories.

-4. Minority- and women-owned business enterprises (MWBEs) — Certification through state or federal programs does not automatically trigger inclusion in commercial contractor listings.
+4. Minority- and women-owned business enterprises (MWBEs) — Certification through state or federal programs does not automatically trigger inclusion in commercial contractor providers.
 Minority and Women-Owned Commercial Contractors covers this classification in detail.

 5. Government-exclusive contractors — Firms working solely on federal or state public projects under prevailing wage rules may not market through channels that feed commercial directories.
 See Prevailing Wage and Commercial Contracting for the regulatory framework that shapes this subset.